hungnguyen101/spring-selenium-public/docs/Execute tests.md

 BROWSERSTACK_USERNAME=;
 BROWSERSTACK_ACCESS_KEY=;
 ```
-3. You can combine run stg environment in remote Grid server by using `spring.profiles.active=grid,stg`
+3. You can combine run STG environment in remote Grid server by using `spring.profiles.active=grid,stg`
 3. Click the Run button
 4. If you are running your tests in a remote server or StackBrowser, change `spring.profiles.active=grid,stg`